beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 	}

+> Emmanuel: Should we instead accept `Method` and `Constructor` instead of the method name and param signature?

 Meaning of `isBeanConstrained` should be re-defined to also return `true`, if at least one constrained method or constructor exists (having a constrained or cascaded parameter and/or return value).

-`getConstraintsForProperty` returns a `MethodDescriptor` describing the method level constraints of the method uniquely identified the given name and parameter types. `null` will be returned if no method with the given name and parameter types exist or if that method is not constrained (has neither parameter or return value constraints, neither return value or parameters are marked for cascaded validation).
+`getConstraintsForMethod` returns a `MethodDescriptor` describing the method level constraints of the method uniquely identified the given name and parameter types. `null` will be returned if no method with the given name and parameter types exist or if that method is not constrained (has neither parameter or return value constraints, neither return value or parameters are marked for cascaded validation).

 `getConstrainedMethods` returns the `MethodDescriptor`s for those of the type's methods having at least one parameter or return value constraint or at least one cascaded parameter or a cascaded return value.